The Secret Life of Earthworms: Your Garden Depends on Them - World's Coolest Rain Gauge Co.

 • Helps roots grow deeper and stronger

-In other words, earthworms act like a natural soil-conditioning system.
+In many ways, earthworms function as a natural soil-conditioning system.

 Earthworms and Rainfall